elysiumstation/black/docs/developers/clients.md

 ::: tip
 <!-- markdown-link-check-disable-next-line -->
 👉 The list of events types and values for each Cosmos SDK module can be found in the [Modules Specification](./../modules/README.md) section.
-Check the `Events` page to obtain the event list of each supported module on Planq.
+Check the `Events` page to obtain the event list of each supported module on Black.
 :::

 List of all Tendermint event keys: